Ophisops leschenaultii: Description

 Brownish or golden above; a pale band, edged above with a black one, along each side of the body and tail, commencing from the supraciliary edge; another pale, black-edged band along the upper lip and side of the body; the space between the two light bands on each side usually black, or spotted with black; lower surfaces yellowish-white, tail and hind limbs often reddish.

 From snout to vent 2 inches [5 cm]; tail 4 [10 cm]."

 Description from A. Günther's The Reptiles of British India (1864):

 "Two loreals; the central occipital very small.
 The lower eyelid transparent; temples with small, hexagonal, keeled scales of equal size.
 Dorsal scales keeled, rhombic.
 Ventral scales in six longitudinal and twenty-five or twenty-six transverse series.
 Vent covered with a larger central scale, surrounded by other small ones.
 Fifteen or sixteen femoral pores.

 Brown, with two broad whitish bands on each side, the upper arising from the superciliary and running along the side of the back, the lower proceeding from below the eye and ear along; the middle of the side.

 Total length 5 1/2 inches [14 cm], of head and trunk 2 inches [5 cm].

 The specimens in the Paris Museum are said to be from the coast of Coromandel.
 Jerdon (Journ.
 As.
 Soc.
 Bengal, xxii. p.
 476) says that he has recognized the species: it is somewhat locally distributed.
 I have seen it in the Salem and Coimbatoor districts only, especially near the banks of the Cauvery.
 It frequents bushy ground, hedges of Euphorbia and clumps of Cactus.
 Mr. Blyth adds that the Museum at Calcutta contains examples of what he takes to be this species, from Pind Dadun Khan, in the Punjab Salt Range; and that it formerly possessed the same from Afghanistan."

+Habitat

+The preferred natural habitat of O. leschenaultii is rocky areas of either forest or shrubland, at altitudes from sea level to 1,500 m.

+Behavior

+O. leschenaulti is terrestrial and diurnal.

+Reproduction

+O. leschenaultii is oviparous.
+Clutch size is up to six eggs.